- Customer Data

 Reporting on the performance of your team with Activity

 Across every report in Activity are two handy tools to help you customize your search.
 The tool with the default selection “All Groups & Users”, is where you can refine your summary to be about a specific user, or a group of users.
-Groups can be managed in the Settings page, accessible via the home screen.
+Groups can be managed via Manage > Team > Our Groups.

 The other selection tool is a date range picker.
-From left to right, select your start and finish date range, to capture the most meaningful period, to help you understand where your team is at.
+From left to right, select your start and finish date range, and time of day, to capture the most meaningful period, and help you understand where your team is at.

 On the Summary report, you’ll see: